robin-noyes/BandBCampaigns/What? Are We Related?/What? Are We Related?.md

 ### General Reasons
 - Technical
 	- VarProcedure didn't detect anything because the attacker changed TTPs (Tactics, Techniques, Procedures).
-	- VarProcedure didn't detect the attack because the agent or signatures are out of date.
+	- VarProcedure did not detect the attack because the agent/signatures are out of date or were corrupted during a recent update.
-	- VarProcedure didn't detect the attack because the agent couldn't be deployed on the OS/Server/Laptop/Endpoint.
-	- VarProcedure didn’t work because the appliance/server is undergoing patch maintenance and unavailable.”
-	- VarProcedure didn’t work because the data center had an outage or no owner was identified for the system so it was unplugged/ripped out as part of vulnerability management.”

 - Financial
-	- VarProcedure didn't work because the budget wasn't approved to expand licensing for tool/service/project/application to subsidiary/offices/datacenter/branch/new location/work from home/contractors.
+	- VarProcedure did not work because the budget was not approved or was delayed to expand licensing for tool/service/project/application to subsidiary/offices/datacenter/branch/new location/work from home/contractors.
 	- VarProcedure failed because the PO to renew the tool/service got stuck in the payment process.
 The tool/service stopped before someone noticed.
-	- VarProcedure couldn't identify any of the attack because the tool/service features that would have detected it were part of the more expensive package that wasn't purchased.

 - Political
 	- VarProcedure wasn't configured at subsidiary/branch/business unit because Owner/VP/Senior Know-it-All/Project Manager said it would interfere with their CrItIcAl PrOjEcT timeline.
 	- VarProcedure found nothing because the project to deploy agent/service/tool/configuration was delayed until next fiscal year by the board.
-	- VarProcedure couldn't identify the attack because a member of the change board denied the change to deploy the service based on disagreements with the security team.

 - Personnel
-	- The only person that knows how to do/use VarProcedure is Casey and they're on vacation.
+	- VarProcedure did not work because the only person that knows how to do/use VarProcedure is on vacation/retired/RIF/terminated yesterday.
 	- The contractor hired to deploy VarProcedure ran out of hours in their contract.
-	- The team that manages VarProcedure is away at a conference.

 ### Procedure Failures Explanations
 -Server Analysis
 - Technical
 	- During a planned maintenance activity, the incorrect server was shut-down.
 This caused the failover system to become the primary active server, as a result no artifacts were found.
 The application team is working on bringing up the correct server and providing access to the IR team.
 - Financial
 	- A member of the application team was a bit overzealous when told they need to trim costs on hardware.
 They scripted a cronjob to clean up any webapp logs older than 7 days--you were shipping this to the SIEM, right?
 - Political
 	- The application teams did not create the break-glass accounts as they felt that would be too much power to another team.
 The team has been having to work through a single-user who is not as experienced on this system and they keep providing the wrong log, wrong command output, and the delays in getting information are impacting the progress of the investigation.
 - Personnel
 	- Our primary forensics led is away at a conference and will not be back for two weeks.
 The team is working to find their documentation to obtain artifacts.

 -User and Entity Behavior Analytics (EUBA)
 - Technical
-	-
+	- The UEBA did not have enough initial data to determine initial baselines for effective alerting/detection.
+Therefore, the specified behaviors did not trigger an event.
 - Financial
-	-
+	-  A limited scope license was initially purchased, the UEBA tool cannot ingest all required data sources or is not on all required systems (only laptops not servers, etc).
 - Political
-	-
+	- Siloed departments refused to share their logs due to territorialism or fear of scrutiny.
 - Personnel
+	- Key staff are overloaded, leaving no time to tune or validate UEBA detections.

 -Security Information and Even Management (SIEM) Log Analysis
 - Technical